-- 1. You; - 2. any eligible Spouse, or Domestic Partner, or dependent Child, as defined and as indicated on the Certificate Schedule whose coverage has become effective; - 3. any eligible Spouse, or Domestic Partner, or dependent Child, as defined and added to this Certificate by endorsement after the Certificate Effective Date whose coverage has become effective; or - 4. a newborn child (as described in the Eligibility Section).
+- 1. You; - 2. any eligible Spouse or dependent Child, as defined and as indicated on the Certificate Schedule whose coverage has become effective; - 3. any eligible Spouse or dependent Child, as defined and added to this Certificate by endorsement after the Certificate Effective Date whose coverage has become effective; or - 4. a newborn child (as described in the Eligibility Section).